safeinsights/trusted-output-app/README.md

 ### Hitting the upload endpoint:

-1. Create a study on the management app
+1. Create a study on the Management App
 1. Get the UUID of the study here: http://localhost:4000/member/openstax/studies/review
 1. Alternatively, you can run `docker compose exec postgres psql -U mgmnt mgmnt_dev -c 'select id,created_at from study_job;'`
 1. Take that uuid and upload it manually like so: